 Seek Out Flight Deals

 Track desired routes and know what airlines service these routes.
 Be flexible with your travel dates.
 You can track and monitor flights using online tools such as Google Flights, Skyscanner, as well as checking airline websites.
-Purchase ticket as far in advance as possible.
+Purchase tickets as far in advance as possible.

 Longer Stays In One Place

 We usually book a place to stay through Airbnb which tends to be less expensive than hotels.
 Since we have been traveling for longer periods of time, we try to make one location our home base where we can easily do day trips.
 You can find a lot of hosts offering a discount if you are staying for at least a week.
 You can also search Agoda.com for homes and apartment rentals.

 In addition, look for local hotel promotions.
 When we traveled to Santa Fe, we stayed at the historic El Ray Court that opened in 1936.
 At the time, they had a special offer of a free nights stay when booking there for at least two nights.